 - "man under fire" drill.
 This test requires you to sprint, crawl, and then sprint again across a football field.
 When you reach the end, you drag your partner for a while, then pick up your partner and "fireman" carry them all the way back to where you started.
 Next you pick up two ammo cans weighing 60 pounds and make your way down the field sprinting and zig-zagging as you go.
 When you reach the end of the field you set the cans down, throw a grenade at a target, and do three push-ups.
 Then you pick the ammo cans return through the course back to the finish.
 A perfect time is 2 minutes, 14 seconds (men) or 3 minutes, one second (women).

 The first recorded history of Marine Corps physical fitness tests was 1908 when President Theodore Roosevelt ordered that staff officers must ride horseback 90 miles and line officers walk 50 miles over a three-day period to pass.
 A test started in 1956 included chin-ups, pushups, broad jump, 50-yard duck waddle and running.
 The first test for women was started in 1969: A 120-yard shuttle run, vertical jump, knee pushups, 600-yard run-walk and sit-ups.

-For the most up to date information, you should consult Marine Corps Order (MCO) P6100-12.
+For the most up to date information, you should consult Marine Corps Order (MCO) P6100-12.share this page: